-How to File Hurricane Claims
+How to File an Insurance Claim After a Hurricane

 - Ask the insurance company representative:

 - Is the damage you incurred covered under your policy?

 - When will your damage claim be adjusted?

 - Who will be the adjuster, and who does the adjuster work for?